mq-cah/ANZPHN/_pages/events.md

 ## Past Events

-## Newsletter
+## Newsletter and Communications
-We send out a newsletter bi-annually through the AAPHN email list which will record any upcoming events concerning public history in Australasia.
+In addition to general membership communications and updates, we send out a newsletter bi-annually which records any upcoming events concerning public history in Australasia.
 If you would like to make a post about an upcoming event or would like for it to be included in our next newsletter, please contact the AAPHN team at <aaphn@mq.edu.au>.